odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

       :alt: Report using a subtemplate

 There are two main reasons for using sub-templates.
-One is to make the code easier to read when working with extra long or complicated templates.
+One is to make the code easier to read when working with extra-long or complicated templates.
 The other is to reuse code where possible.
 Our simple property offers report is useful, but listing property offers information can be useful for more than just one report template.
 One example is a report that lists all of a salesman's properties' offers.